intrepidcs/neoobd2_sdk/docs/neoobd2_dev/readme/OBD2DEV_WIFI_DEVELOP_FIRST_IOT_APP_GUIDE.md

 	![alt text](../images/38-obd2dev_pubsub_ref_files.PNG "Reference source, header, and libs")

+## Running your Application in Debug Mode

+Once you are able to build the project, you are ready to run your application directly from CCS in debug mode.

 ## Programming the Application into neoOBD2 DEV

 Once your Wi-Fi program is ready to be deployed in neoOBD2 DEV, you can use Vehicle Spy to do so.